-If you are a football fan then there are few experiences more rewarding than a guided tour through the hallowed halls of Camp Nou in Barcelona, Spain.
-And, if you weren’t a football fan before you started the Camp Nou tour, you might just be by the end.
+If you are a football fan then the Camp Nou Experience is a must.
+This tour takes you through the hallowed halls of Camp Nou in Barcelona, Spain.

 For the uninitiated, Camp Nou is the FC Barcelona stadium and has been since it was completed in 1957.
 This enormous football stadium can seat almost 100,000 fans and is officially the biggest stadium in Europe and the third-largest in the world.
 On match days, the energy is electric as people from all over the globe come to spectate world-class football.